Best Lighting for Youtube Videos 2019: Ultimate Guide

 You need a modifier to make the artificial light look natural and some basic knowledge of what looks good and what doesn’t.

-Modifiers for Artificial Light
+Types of Artificial Light

 Umbrellas are easier to carry around than other modifiers.
 They are also the most simple and easy to use.